Adebar: Description

 Adebar uses footage from only eight unique shots that show dancing silhouettes, arranged in 16 rigidly structured sequences.
 Each sequence spans 104 film frames and consists of four shots lasting 13, 26, or 52 frames.
 The shots always alternate between positive and negative images.
 Some freeze on the first or last frame of the shot.
 The film's soundtrack is a 26-frame loop of Pygmy music.

 Production

 Kubelka was commissioned to create a commercial for Café Adebar, a dance bar in Vienna.
 He filmed dancers against a white wall, using extreme backlighting to create silhouettes.
 Compared to the production of his first film Mosaik im Vertauen, Kubelka was less concerned with composition during production.
 He waited until after filming and selected images that fit what he wanted for use in Adebar.

 Release

 Upon Adebar's completion, Café Adebar rejected it as an advertisement.
-Kubelka exhibited the film in 1958 at the European Forum Alpbach.
+The film was screened at the second Knokke-Le-Zoute Experimental Film Festival in April 1958.
+Kubelka also exhibited it at the European Forum Alpbach.
 The film strip had ripped in a projector, so he turned it into a sculpture by cutting it and attaching it to haystack posts so that viewers could examine it and cut off pieces.
 Adebar is now part of Anthology Film Archives' Essential Cinema Repertory collection.